Sambo3975/SMBX2-Tileset-Creator/README.md

 **Tile Preview** -- Show a preview of the currently-selected tile.
 Useful for tiles with animations or tiles that take up multiple grid cells with padding between them.

 **World Map Tiles** -- Support for world map tiles.
 Map Tile will be added as an option for tile type.
 Note that options for these will be very limited when compared with other tile types.

+**Semisolid Slopes** -- Support for semisolid slopes.
+At the time of the original release, SMBX2 did not support semisolid slopes.
+However, this feature was recently added and should be supported by this tool.

 ### Placement Modes